 - 2002 Subaru WRX

-Finally, if you'd like to see photos of my shack and antennas, my DXpedition photos, and portable operating events, you can find them here:
+Photos of my shack and antennas, my DXpedition photos, and portable operating events are here:

 W6UX Photo Galleries